 Invasive lobular carcinoma (ILC) first occurs in your breast’s lobules and invades nearby tissue.

-Breast cancer can be divided into stages based on how large the tumor or tumors are and their expanse.
+Breast cancer can be divided into stages based on how large the tumour or tumours are and their expanse.
 Cancers are crucial and have invaded nearby tissues or organs are at a higher stage than cancers that are small and still carried in the breast.
 To stage breast cancer, doctors need to know:

 - if the cancer is invasive or noninvasive,